Safar al-Hawali: Biography

+2018 arrest and detention

+In July 2018, Saudi authorities arrested al-Hawali, along with his brother Saadallah and sons Abdulrahman, Abdulrahim, Abdullah, and Abdulmajeed, following the publication of his book Muslims and Western Civilisation, which criticized Saudi foreign policy and ties to Israel.
+The arrests were part of a broader crackdown on clerics and activists.
+Al-Hawali's brother and sons were reportedly sentenced to additional years by the Specialized Criminal Court in 2023.

+Human rights organizations reported that al-Hawali, in his seventies, suffered from health issues including speech impediments from previous strokes and renal failure requiring medical attention, exacerbated by prolonged solitary confinement in al-Ha'ir Prison.
+In April 2024, the United Nations Committee on the Rights of Persons with Disabilities ruled that his detention and isolation violated international human rights standards, calling for his immediate release and an independent review.
+In April 2025, Saudi authorities denied a UN Independent Expert on older persons access to visit al-Hawali during an official country visit.
+As of 2026, al-Hawali and his family members remained detained.

 Views

 Like many Saudis, American libertarian politicians and anti-war activists, and indigenous religious communities of the Middle East, former veteran of the Afghan Soviet war Osama bin Laden, and another preacher Salman al-Ouda, al-Hawali opposed the presence of US troops on the Arabian Peninsula.
 In 1991, al-Hawali delivered a sermon stating: "What is happening in the [Persian] Gulf is part of a larger Western design to dominate the whole Arab and Muslim world."
 Bin Laden is said to often cite al-Hawali and al-Ouda "to justify his own pronouncements against the United States."

 Hawali was invited to the First Meeting of the Saudi National Meeting For Intellectual Dialogue held in June 2003 but declined to attend in protest against the inclusion of `deviants` at the meeting—namely non-Wahhabi religious leaders of the Sunni and Shia Muslim communities of Saudi Arabia.
 Al-Hawali did, however, condemned al-Qaeda's May 2003 attacks in Riyadh.